example42/example42.github.io/_posts/2020-04-20-five-years-of-tiny-puppet.md

       mode  => '0750',
     }

-We can also force the recursive purge of all the files of a directory which are not in the given source (params here beahve as in the file resource), always be careful when recursively purging files with Puppet (double check your paths!):
+We can also force the recursive purge of all the files of a directory which are not in the given source (params here behave as in the file resource), always be careful when recursively purging files with Puppet (double check your paths!):

     tp::dir { 'redis':
       source  => 'puppet:///modules/profile/redis/',